Chapter 6 - IRB Committees

 Subcommittees and Task Forces

-HRP Leadership or an IRB Committee may form subcommittees/task forces on an ad hoc basis to address various specific issues related to the use of human subjects in research and human subject protections.
+HRP Leadership may form subcommittees/task forces on an ad hoc basis to address various specific issues related to the use of human subjects in research and human subject protections.